-In furtherance of the CISI’s aim to increase ethical awareness, the Institute has introduced a requirement that UK candidates for the Capital Markets Programme must have obtained a grade A or B pass in
+In furtherance of the CISI’s aim to increase ethical awareness, the Institute has introduced a requirement that UK candidates for the Capital Markets Programme must have passed

 , an online integrity test, as a pre-requisite to sitting the exam.